 The gallery encourages applications from diverse arts organizations and artists who have not previously exhibited at this location.

-Solo artists and groups of five artists or less may apply to exhibit at the Assembly Hall Gallery.
+Solo artists and groups of three artists or less may apply to exhibit at the Assembly Hall Gallery.

 Located inside Etobicoke Civic Centre, the gallery displays works in the halls, foyers and display cases in the Central Block on the main floor.